-Her knowledge of Australian football is limited however is passionate in her interest of history and the skills she acquired in her former vocation of schoolteacher, puts her in good stead as the Society’s secretary.
+Her knowledge of Australian football is limited however is passionate in her interest of history and the skills she acquired in her former vocation of schoolteacher, puts her in good stead as an important member of the committee.

-She gives the position as much attention as possible and is always on hand to help and assist where possible.
+She gives the position as much attention as possible and is always on hand to help and assist when and where needed.